Special Academic Programs

 Central Academic Advising

 Rivier provides professional academic advising to students in order to assist them in course selection and program progression requirements.
 Students are advised by faculty in their major regarding course selections relative to the major.
 Academic Advisors provide guidance for course selection in the core, electives or exploration areas that balance out their major selections.
 The goal of the academic advisors is to assist students in selecting courses that will best meet their major progression requirements, as well as facilitate their scheduling needs and serve as a facilitator of identifying and connecting academic and campus support services to ensure each student’s academic success.
 The academic advisors also provide registration services, add/drop services, graduation requirement assistance, withdrawal assistance, and academic counseling and referral assistance.
 Students are required to meet with their academic advisors when withdrawing from classes or the school, in order to receive counsel regarding the impact of their decision on their financial aid, housing, athletic status, and other campus-related issues.
-The Office of Academic Advising is open full-time for day students.
+The Office of Academic Advising is open full-time for day and professional studies students.

 All full-time faculty announce and post office hours during which they are available for student consultation.
 Students should take advantage of this opportunity for clarification of class material and guidance in instruction.
 At the beginning of each semester, part-time faculty announce the manner in which students may consult with them.
 Students are invited to consult often with their instructors on course matters.
 Those who may be experiencing academic problems are especially encouraged to discuss the matter directly with the instructor involved.